NIRCam Imaging Recommended Strategies

 Figure 3b.
 TheINTRAMODULEX 4 primary dither

 • Any area covered by only one dither cannot be corrected for bad pixels.
-This may leave holes in the final stacked image.
+This may leave holes in the final image.

 Subpixel dithers